HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (This an image of the unsuccessful speaker.)

 Consequently, this method was not viable.
 I could use this method for the lights, fan, and record player as they just utilise motors and leds which do not need specific timing.
-I did not need to test the fan as it uses the smae tech as the record player, but I did test the leds just to work out the wiring.
+I did not need to test the fan as it uses the same tech as the record player, but I did test the leds just to work out the wiring.
 I used the same code I used when testing the record player with the switch.

 ![Image](tstest7.jpg)
 (This is an image of the led test.)